Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/poltergeist-soul.md

 | 5 | Your skin gets a blue tint to it, and it's almost see-through. |
 | 6 | Objects around you rattle or tilt without being touched. |

-# Make a Mess
+# Potent Cantrip
-Starting at 1st level, after you cast a spell of 1st level or higher, you can use your bonus action to cast the [[Fling]] cantrip.
+Starting at 1st level, your sorcerer cantrips deal additional damage equal to your Charisma modifier.

 # Animate Object
 Starting at 6th level, you can use your action to animate one Large or smaller object for 1 minute or until you lose concentration, as per the [[Animate Objects]] spell.